krevanth/ZAP/README.md

          WITH THIS PROGRAM; IF NOT, WRITE TO THE FREE SOFTWARE FOUNDATION, INC., 51 FRANKLIN STREET, FIFTH FLOOR, BOSTON, MA 02110-1301 USA.

+*** The ZAP project requires Linux distributions that provide reasonably modern packages like Arch/Manjaro/Fedora.
+Note that Ubuntu/Debian based linux distributions have horribly outdated packages and are not supported. ***

 ### 1. Introduction

 ZAP is a Verilog processor core that can execute ARM&reg;v5TE binaries.
 Note that ZAP is ***NOT*** an ARM clone.